seiji/weechat-linkmon/README.md

-this is weechat plugin script sample.
+this is weechat url manager